 But how can we build a circular economy approach with a parking lot?
 Find out in this article:

 Parking is a real challenge for motorists every day.
-The idea here is therefore to reinvent our infrastructures and more particularly our car parks in order to commit to a sustainable approach.
+The idea here is therefore to reinvent our infrastructures and more particularly our parking lots in order to commit to a sustainable approach.
 We can speak here of "Smart Parking".

 It is important to engage in the circular economy, particularly in the construction of this space.
 First of all, it is necessary to reduce the consumption of raw materials and to turn to more ecological products.
 Moreover, in France, a regulation advocates the fact that real estate actors are required to recover 70% of their waste.

-The integration of the circular economy in the construction of a car park will thus make it possible to extend their lifespan and thus achieve a sustainable car park.
+The integration of the circular economy in the construction of a parking lot will thus make it possible to extend their lifespans and achieve sustainable parking lots.

 For example, the company Gecina has added the principle of circular economy to its CSR policy.
-They want to reduce their greenhouse gas emissions by 60% by 2030 and to achieve this they will initiate their teams to good practices.
+They want to reduce their greenhouse gas emissions by 60% by 2030, and to achieve this they will encourage their teams to initiate good practices.
 They are also committed to respecting biodiversity and have created green terraces.

-A car park should not be used for just one purpose, you have to know how to use your space well: here we will talk about the "Mobility Hub".
-Faced with a circular economy procedure, why not allow a plurality of users to take advantage of this space.
+A parking lot should not be used for just one purpose; you have to know how to use your space well: here we will talk about the "Mobility Hub".
+Faced with a circular economy procedure, why not allow a plurality of users to take advantage of this space?

-To adapt to the mobility of the future, these car parks could have charging stations for electric cars and scooters.
+To adapt to the mobility of the future, these parking lots could have charging stations for electric cars and scooters.
 This would attract more customers and be in line with the trend.
 Self-service bicycles and a bicycle garage also provide additional security.

-A car park could also have space for cleaning and maintenance.
+A parking lot could also have space for cleaning and maintenance.
 It would be very convenient for users to be able to park their car in the same place, clean it and then be able to take a self-service bicycle to get around the city better.